 2. It’s a Great Way to Grow Your Client-Base

-Imagine walking into a car dealership to view a particular SUV that you’ve had your eye on for a while.
-As soon as you walk in, the salesperson starts pressing you about a great new red hatchback that’s currently the rave of the town.
+Imagine walking into a car dealership to view a particular SUV that you wanted for a while.
+When you walk in, the salesperson starts talking about a great new hatchback that’s currently the rave of the town.
 They’re badgering you so much that you’ve hardly got a word in.

-If you could, you would tell them that it’s, in fact, the black SUV that caught your eye.
+If you could, you would tell them that it’s, in fact, the black SUV that you want.
 If that happens to you, there’s a good chance that you’ll be turned off by the whole experience, and you might just take your business elsewhere.

 They’ll appreciate this approach and won’t leave feeling overwhelmed or badgered.
 They’re more likely to keep coming back once they get a sense that your energy resonates with theirs, and you’re not simply trying to sell them something.